Twice: Timeline

 In July 2019, Mina took a break from activities due to her sudden extreme anxiety and insecurity problems in performing on stage.
 She resumed her activities in February 2020.

 In October 2020, Jeongyeon took a break from all activities due to her anxiety disorder.
 She resumed her activities on January 31, 2021, at the 30th Seoul Music Awards.
 Between August–November 2021, Jeongyeon went on hiatus again due to panic and anxiety disorder.

 Sub-unit

 Back in 2012, JYP was preparing to debut four Japanese girls, including Sana and Momo, in Japan.
 But due to the deterioration of the Korean-Japanese relationship, it was suspended indefinitely.
 The project resurfaced again in February 2023, with Sana, Momo, and Mina forming a sub-unit named MiSaMo.
-It began with the trio releasing an original soundtrack titled “Bouquet” for TV Asahi’s drama series Liaison: Children’s Heart Clinic, before the release of their debut extended play of six tracks on July 26.
+It began with the trio releasing an original soundtrack titled "Bouquet" for TV Asahi's drama series Liaison: Kodomo no Kokoro Shinryōjo, before the release of their debut extended play of seven tracks, Masterpiece, on July 26.